-Growing from a "lightly planned" event broadcast from a living room to a professionally organized fundraiser, it takes more than 15 people to plan the event and another 10 dedicated volunteers to keep the whole thing running when it starts.
+What started as an improptu event broadcast from a living room is now a professionally organized fundraiser; it takes more than 15 people to plan the event and another 45 dedicated volunteers to keep the whole thing running once it starts.

 Our viewers direct the action, talking with us via live chat, challenging us to sing, dance and generally make fools of ourselves in front of thousands of viewers.
 The Desert Bus craft-along allows people from all over the world to help us raise money by donating incredible handmade art and goods for auction.

 Desert Bus is a great example of what happens when a huge community of people from all over the world - organizers, volunteers, crafters and viewers - come together to achieve a common goal.

-Desert Bus is actually a mini-game from the never-released Sega CD game Penn & Teller's Smoke and Mirrors.
+Desert Bus is a mini-game from the never-released Sega CD game Penn & Teller's Smoke and Mirrors.
 Challenging the player to drive a listing, unreliable, virtual bus on an endless, eight-hour-long strip of highway between Tucson, Arizona, and Las Vegas, Nevada, it is widely regarded to be the worst video game ever made.

 We play it for as long as donations come in.
 In order to keep things interesting for our viewers we have live and silent auctions, giveaways and contests, celebrity guests and a lot of silliness.

 Child's Play is a registered charity dedicated to improving the lives of children undergoing treatment in the hospital with toys and games.
 The charity supports a network of over 100 hospitals worldwide.

 In 2007 we were mystified that we could raise over $22,000 in a week.
 Every year since, we grow more and more dumbfounded by your generosity.